haydenburrows30/qmlElectrical/README.md

 └── build_scripts/ # Build automation scripts
 ```

-### Contributing
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Acknowledgments
-- Qt Company for the Qt framework
-- Contributors and maintainers
-- Community feedback and support